 Cineast is a multi-modal multimedia content retrieval engine.
 It is capable of retrieving multimedia data based on a diverse range of user input such as sketches, text, and 3D Models.

-Cottontail-DB is a database system to store and retrieve multimedia data.
-It provides Boolean retrieval and similarity search and makes use of a various index structures for efficient retrieval.
+Cottontail DB is a database system to store and retrieve multimedia data.
+It provides Boolean retrieval and similarity search and makes use of various index structures for efficient retrieval.

 chevron_rightFull List of Media Coverage